catamphetamine/read-excel-file/README.md

 <details>
 <summary>
-The <strong>schema conversion function</strong> can also be imported standalone, if anyone wants it.
+The <strong>function for converting data to JSON objects using a schema</strong> is exported from this library too, if anyone wants it.
 </summary>

 #####